adeck/terraform-infra/README.md

     # run this from the root directory of the repo
     ssh "admin@$(./scripts/gw_ip.sh | tr -d '\n')"

+On a related note, the `gw_ip.sh` script is super short and (imho) pretty cool.
+Because `jq` is pretty cool.
+Strongly recommend giving it a glance.

 [terraform]: https://www.terraform.io/
 [`jq`]: https://stedolan.github.io/jq/